University of California-Los Angeles logo

 1951

-Elevated to coequal status with UC Berkeley, both headed by chancellors.
+Elevated to coequal status with UC Berkeley, with both institutions headed by chancellors.

 1958